atom-community-archive/environment/README.md

 On platforms other than Mac OS X, the environment that this package provides is identical to `process.env`.

-On Mac OS X, a check is made to determine whether `atom` was launched from a terminal, or if it was launched via `Dock`, `Finder`, `Spotlight`, or `open` (i.e. `launchctl` launched processes).
+On Mac OS X, a check is made to determine whether `atom` was launched from a terminal, or if it was launched via `Dock`, `Finder`, `Spotlight`, or `open` (i.e. `launchd` launched processes).

-If `atom` was launched by a `launchctl` launched process, the environment available to `atom` is anaemic.
+If `atom` was launched by a `launchd` launched process, the environment available to `atom` is anaemic.
 This is particularly problematic for packages that depend on a sane environment to function correctly (e.g. anything that launches an external process).

 If the environment is not sane, this package will launch the user's shell (as defined in `process.env.SHELL`) and then run `env` from that shell.
 The resulting environment is captured and then provided to any consumer of this service.

-This package will also delete the `DYLD_INSERT_LIBRARIES` environment variable (if set) from the environment on OS X.
+This package is a no-op on Atom >= 1.7.0.
+It uses functionality built into Atom in 1.7.0+ and allows for that to function in prior versions of Atom.